 However, despite efforts to increase access to education and training at various levels, census data for 2022 shows that the number of children of pre-primary school-age was 1.73 million, equivalent to 2.9% of the total population, with only 1.54 million, equivalent to 89%, of these children were enrolled.
 This means that, despite government and stakeholder efforts, 11% of children eligible for pre-primary education were not enrolled in the relevant level.
 On the other hand, the number of children of primary school-age (7-13 years) was 11.8 million, equivalent to 19% of the total population, with 11.4 million, equivalent to 97% were enrolled.
 However, enrolment without considering the target age for 2022 was 108.5%.
-This means that despite the overall enrolment of children of secondary school-age (14-17 years) was 5.3 million, equivalent to 8.8% of the total population, with 2.6 million, or 51%, enrolled in 2022.
+This means that despite the overall enrolment of children, 3% of school-age children were still not enrolled.
+Similarly, the number of children of secondary school-age (14-17 years) was 5.3 million, equivalent to 8.8% of the total population, with 2.6 million, or 51%, enrolled in 2022.
 Overall enrolment for Form 1-4 was 48.2% in 2022.
 This indicates that there is a large number of young people of lower secondary school-age (Form I-IV) who have not yet had this opportunity.